Post–Cold War era: Technology

+The Artemis program represented the first program aimed at surpassing Apollo.

 The end of the Cold War allowed many technologies that had been off limits to the public to be declassified.
 The most important of these is the Internet, which was created as ARPANET as a system to keep in touch after an impending nuclear war.
 The last restrictions on commercial enterprise online were lifted in 1995.
 The commercialization of the Internet and the growth of the mobile phone system increased globalization (as well as nationalism and populism in reaction).

 In the years since then, the Internet's population and usefulness have grown immensely.
 Only about 20 million people (less than 0.5 percent of the world's population at the time) were online in 1995, mostly in the United States and several other Western countries.
 By the mid-2010s, more than a third of the world's population was online.

 Further research continued into other Cold War technologies with the declassification of the Internet.
 While Ronald Reagan's Strategic Defense Initiative proved untenable in its original form, the system lives on in a redesigned state as the Aegis Ballistic Missile Defense System (BMDS).
-Countermeasures such as BMDS continue to be explored and improved upon post-Cold War, but are often criticized for being unable to effectively stop a full nuclear attack.
+Countermeasures such as BMDS continue to be explored and improved upon post–Cold War, but are often criticized for being unable to effectively stop a full nuclear attack.
 Despite advances in their efficacy, anti-ballistic missiles are often viewed as an additional piece to modern day diplomacy where concepts such as mutual assured destruction and treaties such as that between Ronald Reagan and Mikhail Gorbachev following their Reykjavík Summit.